Fair Credit Reporting Act Disclosures

 - Misdemeanors in which the date of conviction or completion of incarceration occurred five or more years before the application’s date, unless the person was convicted of an offense within the preceding five-year period.

-The changes further prohibit employers from asking applicants about criminal records that have been sealed or expunged.
+The changes further prohibit employers from asking candidates about criminal records that have been sealed or expunged.

-Finally, employers who request criminal record information from applicants must include the following language on any information request:
+Finally, employers who request criminal record information from candidates must include the following language on any information request:

 Michigan Bars State Employer Inquiries into Salary History